I. The Association

 Officers of the Association and members of the GSA Executive Council shall not also serve as members of the Prize Committees, the Berlin Program committee, or the Nominating Committee.

-Each year, the nominating committee shall send its slate of nominees, including short biographies of each candidate, to the Secretary-Treasurer by the deadline set by the President.
-The Secretary-Treasurer shall distribute ballots to the membership of the Association either by post or e-mail no later than April 15 of each year, with a deadline for return of the ballots no more than three weeks thereafter.
+Each year, the nominating committee shall send its slate of nominees, including short biographies of each candidate, to the Secretary by the deadline set by the President.
+The Secretary shall distribute electronic ballots to the membership of the Association no later than April 15 of each year.
 A simple majority of all votes cast is required for election.

-- The President shall call a General Meeting at the Annual Conference of the Association for purposes of discussing issues of current concern to the Association presented by the GSA Board.
-Where possible, any prospective changes of the by-laws or significant changes of association policy will be presented for discussion at a General Meeting before being submitted to the membership for a vote by ballot.
+The President shall call a General Meeting at the Annual Conference of the Association for purposes of discussing issues of current concern to the Association presented by the Board.
+Where possible, any prospective changes of the Bylaws or significant changes of association policy will be presented for discussion at a General Meeting before being submitted to the membership for a vote by ballot.

-- The General Meeting shall hear the reports of the President, the Secretary-Treasurer, the Executive Director, the Editor, the Archives Committee, and others as may be required and discuss and pass resolutions in accordance with Article II for submission to a vote of the general membership by ballot.
-The General Meeting may designate a committee to prepare a statement of up to 300 words on each such matter, and the GSA Board should likewise compose a statement of up to 300 words either supporting or opposing the proposed changes.
+The General Meeting shall hear the reports of the President, the Secretary, the Treasurer, the Executive Director, the Editor, the Archives Committee, and others as may be required, and shall discuss and pass resolutions in accordance with Article II for submission to a vote of the general membership by ballot.
+The General Meeting may designate a committee to prepare a statement of up to 300 words on each such matter, and the Board should likewise compose a statement of up to 300 words either supporting or opposing the proposed changes.
 Both statements shall accompany the ballot.
 The General Meeting shall be conducted according to Robert’s Rules of Order.